AdiMarianMutu/x-injection-reactjs/README.md

 In a real world scenario, you'll definitely have custom components which render other custom components and so on... _(like a [Matryoshka doll](https://en.wikipedia.org/wiki/Matryoshka_doll))_

-So you may find yourself wanting to be able to control a dependency/service of a child component from a parent component, with `xInject` this is very easy to achieve thanks to the `ProviderModule` architecture, because each `module` can `import` and `export` other dependencies _(or modules)_ it fits in perfectly within the [declarative programming](https://en.wikipedia.org/wiki/Declarative_programming) world!
+So you may find yourself wanting to be able to control a dependency/service of a child component from a parent component, with `xInjection` this is very easy to achieve thanks to the `ProviderModule` architecture, because each `module` can `import` and `export` other dependencies _(or modules)_ it fits in perfectly within the [declarative programming](https://en.wikipedia.org/wiki/Declarative_programming) world!

 In this example, we'll build 4 components, each with its own purpose.
 However, the `autocomplete` component will be the one capable of accessing the services of all of them.